Extra-twisted connected sum G_2-manifolds: Building blocks

 hence $H^2(Z)\simeq\ZZ[\kd]\oplus H^2(V)$, and the restriction homomorphism $H^2(Z)\to L$ factors through $\rho\colon H^2(V) \to L$; \item there is a split exact sequence

 hence $H^3(V)\simeq H^3(Z)\oplus T$; \item there is a split exact sequence

 hence $H^4(Z)\simeq H^4(V)\oplus N^\ast$; \item $H^5(V) = (0)$. \end{enumerate} \end{lem}

-Since the normal bundle of $\kd$ in $Z$ is trivial, we get a natural inclusion $\kd\times S^1_\lnn \subset V$ up to homotopy.
+We can also use the triviality of the normal bundle of $\kd$ in $Z$ to get a natural inclusion $\kd\times S^1_\lnn \subset V$ up to homotopy.
 Since we have not introduced any metric yet the notation $S^1_\lnn$ does not carry much meaning beyond serving to distinguish this ``internal'' circle factor from the ``external'' one that will soon be introduced.
 Let $\drn \in H^1(S^1_\lnn)$ denote the integral generator ($\drn = \lnn^{-1}[du]$ in terms of the coordinate $u$ on $S^1_\lnn$).

-\begin{lem} Let $f\colon Z \to \PP^1$ be a building block.
+\begin{lem}[{\cite[Corollary 5-4]{cym}}] Let $f\colon Z \to \PP^1$ be a building block.
 The natural restriction homomorphisms:

 are computed as follows: \begin{enumerate} \item $\beta^1 =0$; \item $\beta^2 \colon H^2(V) \to H^2(\kd\times S^1_\lnn)=H^2(\kd)$ is the homomorphism $\rho \colon H^2(V) \to L$; \item $\beta^3\colon H^3(V)\to H^3(\kd\times S^1_\lnn)=\drn H^2(\kd)$ is the composition $H^3(V) \twoheadrightarrow T \subset L$; \item the natural surjective restriction homomorphism $H^4(Z)\to H^4(\kd)=\ZZ$ factors through $\beta^4\colon H^4(V)\to H^4(\kd\times S^1_\lnn)=H^4(\kd)=\ZZ$, and there is a split exact sequence: